 A maximum of 3 supplementary documents are permitted

 - Documents should be in PDF or Word doc. format

 - Each document should not exceed two sides of A4

 Supporting material may include photographs, documents containing statistics, testimonials, supporting research, evaluation or press cuttings and promotional material; please highlight any sections you believe are particularly relevant.
 PowerPoint and video files will not be accepted; however, you may submit screen shots

 Any information submitted outside these guidelines will not be considered as part of the submission

 Preparing your entry

-- When preparing your submission please review the entry questions carefully
+- When preparing your 500 word submission please review the entry criteria carefully

 - Ensure that your submission contains sufficient robust information.
 Please include relevant facts and figures where possible.
 Some categories may ask you to include details of a particular initiative or initiatives; please think carefully about these and select those that best promote your expertise

 - As well as completing the 'Institution name' field on the application form, please ensure that you also enter the specific team or project in the nominee field